23 Canadianisms Way More Interesting Than "Eh?"

-The first and last historical dictionary of Canadian English, A Dictionary of Canadianisms on Historical Principles, was published in 1967.
-A new edition has been in the works since 2005, and is scheduled for publication in 2014, but in the meantime the original dictionary has been put online and makes a wonderful place to search or browse through the wordy history of "our neighbors to the North" (either an Americanism or a cliché, depending on how you feel about it).
-Here are some Canadianisms that are much more interesting than the usual "eh?"
+The first historical dictionary of Canadian English, A Dictionary of Canadianisms on Historical Principles, was published in 1967 (with a new edition published in 2017).
+The original dictionary was put online and makes a wonderful place to search or browse through the wordy history of "our neighbors to the North" (either an Americanism or a cliché, depending on how you feel about it).
+Here are some Canadianisms that are much more interesting than the usual eh?

 "Junk" was a word for a chunk of log or piece of firewood.
 "Back junk" is defined as "a large log placed at the back of a wood fire to make it last."

 Skip the Bloody Mary and have one of these, "a mixture of tomato juice and beer, a drink associated with Calgary, Alberta, and the surrounding area."

 A term used among Ottawa valley lumberjacks, it referred to the "fear of riding a crib of logs down the slide at Calumet, Quebec."

 A term describing the structure of the Newfoundland fishing industry.
 A 1940 source explains, "the fishocracy comprised in descending order: (1) the principal merchants, high officials, and some lawyers and medical men; (2) small merchants, important shopkeepers, lawyers, doctors, and secondary officials; (3) grocers, master mechanics, and schooner holders; and (4) fishermen."

 A nickname for Toronto which some say harkens back to its role in the meat-packing industry, but which the dictionary says is "so called because outsiders accuse Torontonians of taking everything unto themselves."